This post was most recently updated on October 19th, 2023

 Despite the highest level of English skills, not all Balinese speak English.
 Some people may speak English extremely fluently, but some just speak English for interaction and are not very fluent.

 English is widely spoken in Kuta, Nusa Dua, Seminyak, and Ubud where many foreign tourists stay.
 Outside these areas, many Balinese do not speak much English at all and many elderly people do not speak Bahasa Indonesia but only the Balinese language.

 So, I would like to conclude this with 2 points.
-One, that Bali is a province in Indonesia with the highest level of English skills beaten Jakarta Capital Region and East Java.
+One, Bali is a province in Indonesia with the highest level of English skills beating Jakarta Capital Region and East Java.
 Two, although its highest rank, in fact not all Balinese speak fluent English.
 If you travel to an area with which most foreign tourists stay, you can easily communicate in English because English is widely spoken.